httpsanuj1807/C-Questions/README.md

 To get started, simply clone or download the repository to your local machine and start exploring the file.
 Each file contains a set of practice problems along with their solutions, written in C language.

-Feel free to use these problems for your own learning purposes, or as a resource for teaching C programming to others.
-If you have any questions or feedback, please don't hesitate to open an issue or pull request.
+Feel free to use these problems for your own learning purposes.
+If you have any questions or feedback, please don't hesitate to conatct @https_anuj1807 on Instagram.
 Happy coding!